PlumpMath/Classloader-4/README.md

 ##Commands:
 - ClassloaderPackageCommand will fill out the package when on the Package line of a saved file.
+- CreateSnippetCommand takes selected text to create a new snippet and asks your for a package to save the file to.

 ##Code Completion:
 - ClassloaderClassCompletion suggests namespaces and classes for Package lines, Import and Extends.